Relocating to Hill City, SD — What It’s Like to Live in the Heart of the Black Hills

 • Pick a property that fits your lifestyle

 Love hiking?
 Choose something near the Mickelson Trail.
 Want privacy?
 Look at rural acreage outside town.
 Prefer convenience?
-Consider neighborhoods within a few minutes of Main Street.

 • Don’t just shop houses — shop the community